MichaelSchaecher/systemd-scripts/README.md

 For services that rely on the timer do not enable the service since the timer will start the service when it is triggered.

 ## [License](COPYING)

+This project is licensed under the MIT License - see the [LICENSE](COPYING) file for details.